strawberrypie/rusentiment/en_annotation.md

 - BAD BOY:))))))<span style="float:right;"> [positive]</span>
 - What an AWFUL way to lose the game Oakland 😂😂😂<span style="float:right;"> [positive]</span>

-<div style="text-align: justify">In such cases **the overall dominant sentiment should be annotated**.
+In such cases **the overall dominant sentiment should be annotated**.
 The smileys weaken the explicit negative evaluation in bad/awful, they indicate that the speaker is joking.
-The overall sentiment is positive - although it is only expressed by the smileys.</div>
+The overall sentiment is positive - although it is only expressed by the smileys.

 4. smileys HEDGE the overall sentiment, usually serving to make negative sentiment sound slightly less negative, but not completely reversing the sentiment.
 - I'm so grumpy.
 The drink I ordered from @Starbucks looks and tastes like a cup of cream.
 Fail:)))<span style="float:right;"> [negative]</span>
 - Car broke down this morning, what an awful way to start my day:)))<span style="float:right;"> [negative]</span>

-<div style="text-align: justify">In these examples, the smileys weaken the explicit negative evaluation, but the overall sentiment is still negative.</div>
+In these examples, the smileys weaken the explicit negative evaluation, but the overall sentiment is still negative.

 5. Unlike smileys, words indicating mood (laughter, cries, swearing etc.) should always be taken into account.